-Prime numbers and the importance to modern life
+Prime numbers and their importance to modern life

-Numbers like 2, 3, 5, 7, and 11 are prime numbers, but what few people realize is the importance of these numbers and how the mathematical logic behind them has resulted in vital applications in modern world.
+Numbers like 2, 3, 5, 7, and 11 are prime numbers, but few realize their importance and how mathematical logic imbues them into vital applications in the modern world.

-Let’s see something cool about primes: Mathematicians have shown that:
+Let’s see something cool about prime numbers.
+Mathematicians have shown that:

 Absolutely Any Whole Number can be Expressed as a Product of Primes, Only Primes, And Nothing Else.

 To get 222, try 2 * 3 * 37

 36,230,980?
 Why, that’s just, 2 * 2 * 5 * 23 * 79 * 997

 Or look at the tree of how the above primes are made up:

 Sometimes, you might find the calculation instead of 2 * 2 * 5 * 23 * 79 * 997 look like this: 22 x 51 x 231 x 791 x 9971, which is just the exponential form of writing the same arithmetic process.

 So now do some simple calculations on your own to get a feeling.
 For your convenience, we’ve attached a good list of Prime Numbers for you to try out.
 We have a table with all of them up to 1000.